paultibbetts/homelab/infrastructure/README.md

 `cloud-init` is used for early-stage initialization of VMs.

-Specifically it used here to set the IP of the VM and to add my SSH key.
+Specifically it is used here to set the IP of the VM and to add my SSH key.

 #### On local machine